paulvanderslot/json-stub/README.md

 # How to's
 - Start app: 'mvn clean spring-boot:run'
 - Swagger: 'http://localhost:8080/swagger-ui.html'
+- For now, authentication is not implemented.
+In AuthenticationHelper you can change the 'logged in user'.

 # Steps to take
 - [x] Spring boot plumming